-More than six years after the project was launched, the CHU Sainte-Justine's new building is now accessible.
+More than six years after the project was launched, the CHU Sainte-Justine's new building, in Montreal, Canada, is now accessible.
 Designed in consortium by Menkès Shooner Dagenais LeTourneux Architectes and Provencher_Roy, the “Growing Up Healthy” expansion and modernization project enables the hospital to more adequately meet the needs of mothers and children with respect to specialized care and services, while supporting research, education, technological advancement and health promotion.
 The new, roughly 130,000-square-metre construction increases the institution's total surface area by 65% and houses the Special Care Unit, the Research Centre, a new thermal power station, and a four-level underground parking facility.

 The seven-storey building is located to the west of the existing hospital and is connected to it via footbridges and underground passages.
 It is comprised of specialized pediatric and surgery wards, a 14-room surgical unit, a unit for high-risk pregnancies, a labour ward, a pediatric and neonatal intensive care unit, and medical imaging facilities.
 In terms of research facilities, there are laboratories, units for basic research, classrooms, evaluation-based teaching rooms, lecture halls and two auditoriums (125 and 250 seats, respectively).

 “The new infrastructures will enable the 5,000 or so staff members to broaden their human approach by facilitating interaction between the various players of the practice community, whose shared goal is to pursue innovation to benefit the health of mothers and children,” explains Fabrice Brunet, President and CEO of the combined CHUM and CHU Sainte-Justine.